Ivan Jovanović (football manager): Panathinaikos

-On June 17, 2021, it was announced that Jovanović had been appointed as head coach of Panathinaikos under a one-year contract.
+On 17 June 2021 it was announced that Jovanović had been appointed as head coach of Panathinaikos under a one-year contract.
 He earned victory in his first Super League game for the Greens, beating Apollon Smyrnis 4–0.
 Under his management the team managed to reach its major goal, which was returning to European Competitions, after finishing 4th in the Super League.
-On May 18, 2022, he signed a two years extension with the club.
+On 18 May 2022 he signed a two years extension with the club.
 Three days later, the team won the Greek Cup, the first title for the team in eight years against PAOK with a penalty kick.
 In the 2022–23 season, they were eliminated in the third qualifying round of the UEFA Europa Conference League by Slavia Prague, failing the club's aim to return to European groups after a six-year absence.
 In the Super League, Panathinaikos finished first in the regular season, but second in the play-offs, and eliminated in the Greek Cup, by PAOK in the quarter-finals.

-In the 2023–24 season, they reached the UEFA Champions League play offs knocking out Dnipro and Marseille, only to be eliminated by Braga and continue in the group stage of the UEFA Europa League for the first time since the 2016–17 season.
-In the group stage, they finished in fourth place with four points and were left out of UEFA European Competitions, while in the Super League, after the 3–2 defeat by Atromitos, Jovanović was rumoured to be sacked by the board.
+In the 2023–24 season, Panathinaikos reached the UEFA Champions League play offs knocking out Dnipro and Marseille, only to be eliminated by Braga and continue in the group stage of the UEFA Europa League for the first time since the 2016–17 season.
+In the group stage, they finished in fourth place with four points and were left out of UEFA European Competitions, while in the Super League, after the 3–2 defeat by Atromitos, it was rumoured that Jovanović was to be dismissed by the board.
 After a 3–0 win against Volos in late December, he was relieved of his duties, with Panathinaikos sitting in second place.
 He was replaced by Fatih Terim.

 Greece

 Jovanović signed for Greece in 2024 with the intention of staying until the 2026 FIFA World Cup.
-In the 2024-25 UEFA Nations League, Greece upset England, beating them 2-1 at Wembley, earning praise by the media.
+In the 2024–25 UEFA Nations League, Greece upset England, defeating them 2–1 at Wembley, earning praise by the media.